AdobeDocs/campaign-standard.en/help/administration/using/data-retention.md

 Using standard workflow functionality, it is possible to set up retention periods for any custom table.

-Reach out to the Adobe consultants or technical administrators to learn more about retention or if you need to set retention for custom tables.
+Reach out to the Adobe consultants or technical administrators to learn more about retention or to set retention for custom tables.